pandey-ankit/coherence-new/lab4/lab4.md

 In this lab, you will:

 * Create a new cache configuration file
+* Crate a `SessionConfigurationBean` to use the new cache configuration
 * Ensure that Coherence loads this on startup

 ### Prerequisites